ACCESS-NYUAD/access_ebox/README.md

 * `test.py`: tests to see if all the connections to the hardware are working well.
 Sets up the configuration file for the station.

+### Setting the Station ID
+Format:
+ PPCY-AA-BXXX-DDMMYY
+ PP: Power Source
+ RP for Raspberry Pi power adaptor
+ SP for Solar power system
+ C: Connectivity Type
+ W for Wi-Fi
+ G for GSM
+ Y: Number of Sensor Types
+ Represents the number of different sensor types used (e.g., 5 for 5 types of sensors: BME280, NEXT PM, CO2, GPS, etc.)
+ AA: Sensor Count
+ The total number of sensors on the device (e.g., 06 for 6 sensors)
+ BXXX: Box Number
+ A unique box number assigned to each device (e.g., B006 for box number 6)
+ DDMMYY: Day, Month, and Year of Deployment
+ Represents the day (DD), month (MM), and year (YY) when the device is deployed or registered (e.g., 071024 for deployment on 7th October 2024)
+ Example:
+ SPW5-06-B006-071024

+Eg: RPW407B007071024
+This indicates:
+SP: Solar power system
+W: Wi-Fi connectivity
+5: 5 types of sensors
+0006: A total of 6 sensors
+B006: Box number 6
+071024: Deployment date (7th October 2024)
+This format ensures that each box is clearly identified and standardized based on its configuration and deployment details.

 ### Setting Up